ITensor/website/docs/classes/qn.md

   `QN(Args args)`

-  Construct a QN from a set of name-value pairs.
-The order of these pairs is not important, as recognized names (Sz,Nb,Nf,Pf) correspond to specific slots by convention.
+  Construct a QN from a set of name-value pairs (trailing spaces and equals signs after the names are ignored).
+  The order of these pairs is not important, as recognized names (Sz,Nb,Nf,Pf) will automatically be put into a fixed order.
 (Sz is always first if present, followed by one of Nb, Nf, or Pf.)

-  The list of name-value pairs can also be passed inside an [[Args|classes/args]] object.
+  The list of name-value pairs can also be passed via an [[Args|classes/args]] object.

   For examples of this constructor, see the special QN types above.